uniwebcms/framework/docs/intro-blog-post.md

 If you've wanted to build component frameworks that others can build sites with, or clean separation between component code and content, or updates that propagate instantly across multiple sites—try it.

 We'd love to hear what you think.
-Docs at docs.framework.uniweb.app, code on GitHub.
+[Docs](https://docs.framework.uniweb.app) at the framework's site, [code](https://github.com/uniwebcms/framework) on GitHub.
 We're early, so you're early.
 Build something.
 Tell us what's confusing or doesn't work.
 Help us figure out what this becomes.